sopiot/scheduling-framework/sim_env_samples/README.md

 ## Case 4: paper experiments

 This simulation environment can reproduce the experiments performed in the paper.
 It runs one `Middleware` on a remote device and runs all `Normal Things` on the local machine by default, except for the `Super Thing`, which runs on the same device as the `Middleware`.
+Devices specified in the **Device Pool file** in the `device_pool_path` path must be specified as information on the local network and at least 11 Raspberry Pi devices are required.